luker983/MOSIP-Setup-Instructions/README.md

 # MOSIP-Setup-Instructions
-Instructions for setting up MOSIP on private infrastracture
+Instructions from CMU MOSIP team on setting up MOSIP on private infrastracture